-The best entry-level jobs in cyber security tend to be those that are commonly referred to as some type of IT administrator, or similar position.
+The best entry-level jobs in cyber security tend to be those that are commonly referred to as some type of IT administrator, or similar position, such as manning a help desk.
 This is a very broad term and can encompass other job titles as well.

 The logic behind entry-level jobs is that they mean people have some level of computing experience.